VladC24/vr-hide-and-go-beetroot/README.md

 This game was created as the final project of the Makers Academy software engineering bootcamp.
 The game flow will take the player from a start menu scene, to the game, a scene where the player enters their name, leaderboard with a button to take the player back to the start menu.
 Through the use of a maze creation algorithm every maze that the player attempts will be entirely unique.

 ## SCREENSHOTS
-* Game inspired from - Labirynth - 1986, starring David Bowie - Please CLICK on the image to play the video:
+* Game inspired from - Labirynth - 1986, starring David Bowie

+-- Please CLICK on the image to play the video --

 [![Demo](http://img.youtube.com/vi/4pK14BlfLls/0.jpg)](http://www.youtube.com/watch?v=4pK14BlfLls "https://github.com/marbuthnott/vr-hide-and-go-leek/blob/master/images/title_beetroot.png?raw=true")